Caroline Munro: Late 1970s and 1980s

-In 1977, Munro turned down the opportunity to play villainess Ursa in Superman in favour of Bond girl Naomi in The Spy Who Loved Me.
+In 1977, Munro turned down the opportunity to play supervillainess Ursa in Superman in favour of Bond girl Naomi, a minion of the primary villain in The Spy Who Loved Me.

 Munro continued to work in numerous British and European horror and science fiction films throughout the 1970s and 1980s, such as Starcrash (1978) with David Hasselhoff, Christopher Plummer and Marjoe Gortner.

+Between 1975 and 1977, at least four singles were released with her husband Judd Hamilton, including "You Got It" which had a run of popularity on the radio.
+They were the first act to have a UK release on the new Aquarius label.
+Some singles were billed as made by Judd and Miss Munro.

 Munro's career continued to thrive well in the 1980s, and she appeared in many slasher and Eurotrash productions.
 Her first film shot on American soil was the William Lustig production Maniac (1980).
 This was soon followed by the "multi-award winning, shot during the Cannes Film Festival" shocker The Last Horror Film (1982) (directed by David Winters), in which she was reunited with her Maniac (and Starcrash) co-star Joe Spinell.
 She had a cameo role in the film Don't Open Till Christmas (1984), Slaughter High (1986), Paul Naschy's Howl of the Devil, and Jess Franco's Faceless (1988), followed in rapid succession.
 She reteamed with Starcrash director Luigi Cozzi for Demons 6: De Profundis (aka Il gatto nero, 1989).

 Between 1984 and 1987, Munro was a hostess on the Yorkshire Television game show 3-2-1.
 Munro was a popular pin-up girl during this time, although she refused to pose nude.
 In the early 1980s, she appeared in music videos for Adam Ant's "Goody Two Shoes" (1982) and Meat Loaf's "If You Really Want To" (1983).

 Since 1990

 Munro's film roles were confined to performing cameos as herself in Night Owl (1993), as Mrs. Pignon in To Die For (1994), as the counselor in her friend Jeffrey Arsenault's film Domestic Strangers (1996), and as Carla the Gypsy in Flesh for the Beast (2003).

 In 2018, Munro re-teamed with her Dracula A.D.
 1972 co-star Christopher Neame to appear in the horror film House of the Gorgon (2018).

-In September 2021, Munro started presenting Talking Pictures TV’s new, exclusive series The Cellar Club.
-In the series, Caroline introduces celebrated and obscure horror films from her Cellar Club and gives her personal, insider perspective.
+In September 2021, Munro started presenting a Talking Pictures TV series, The Cellar Club.
+In the series, Munro introduces celebrated and obscure horror films and gives a personal, insider perspective.
+She has described appearing opposite Christopher Lee "in full Count attire" as a "lightbulb moment" cementing her relationship as an actor with the genre.
+In 2023, Munro appeared in Leigh Tarrant's British horror film The Presence of Snowgood.

 Music

 An early effort of Munro's was a single release by Columbia, "Tar and Cement", backed with "The Sporting Life".
 The musicians who played on the recording included Eric Clapton, Jack Bruce, and Ginger Baker.
+She also recorded several singles including: